KOTORCommunityPatches/K1_Community_Patch/README.md

 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine
 * Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric)
+* Hidden Beks didn’t react quickly to intruders (reported by DarthParametric)
 * Several aliens were very low-quality: [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
 * The appearance of Casus’ body didn’t suit him or the conditions of his death (suggested by DarthParametric)